-Summer or Early Fall -- Procure application forms for the College of Pharmacy and the PCAT October -- Fall PCAT Exam (see PCAT application for dates, time and locations) Fall Term -- Submit application forms and preliminary transcripts before the end of the Fall Term.
-Completed files will be considered for early interview dates.
-January -- Winter PCAT (see PCAT application for dates, time and locations) February 1 -- File completion date.
-Transcripts of all work completed through the Fall Term, recommendations, and materials for which the student is responsible (i.e., everything except official PCAT score reports) For more information, contact Ken Duke, Assistant to the Dean, College of Pharmacy.
-(706) 542-1911 PHRM 5260/7260, 5270/7270.
-Clinical Pharmacokinetics I, II.
-3 hours each.
-2 hours lecture and 2 hours lab per week each.
+Creation and demonstration of individual dosage regimens designed by integrating patient presenting conditions and pharmacotherapeutic considerations.
+AULL, JOHNSON AND STAFF PHRM 5260/7260.
+Clinical Pharmacokinetics.
+4 hours.
+3 hours lecture and 2 hours lab per week.
 Undergraduate prerequisite for 5260/7260: PHRM 4210 and PHRM 4420 or permission of department.
-Undergraduate prerequisite for 5270/7270: PHRM 5260/7260 or permission of department.
 PHRM 5260/7260: Basic pharmacokinetic concepts and the design and monitoring of therapeutic drug regimens.
 Emphasis is on learning how to analyze and interpret patient-specific drug concentration time data.
-PHRM 5270/7270: Nonlinear pharmacokinetics and effects on therapeutic drug regimens; emphasis on drug and disease-specific case studies.
-WHITE, SPRUILL, FAGAN AND STAFF Elective Courses PHRM 5050.
+Nonlinear pharmacokinetics and effects on therapeutic drug regimens; emphasis on drug and disease-specific case studies.
+WHITE, TERRY, SPRUILL, WADE, AND STAFF Elective Courses PHRM 5050.
 Abused Drugs.
 3 hours.
 The history, abuse, misuse, effects, and detection of selected drugs.
 Guest lecturers are invited to present their views on these subjects.
-STEWART AND TACKETT
+STEWART AND TACKETT PHRM 5120.

-PHRM 5120.
 Professional Development for Today's Pharmacist.
 1-3 hours.
-Prerequisite: Permission of department.
-Professional issues in the following areas: communication skills, financial skills, leadership skills, team work, current events, and interviewing skills.
+Prerequisite: Permission of department, Professional issues in the following areas: communication skills, financial skills, leadership skills, team work, current events, and interviewing skills.
 Non-traditional format: Projects and papers will be assigned to students who desire two or three hours of credit.
+STRICKLAND

-STRICKLAND PHRM 5210.
+PHRM 5210.
 Special Topics in Pharmacy.
 1-3 hours.
 Repeatable for a maximum of 12 hours credit.
 Specialized pharmaceutical systems, processes and techniques, including assignment of current literature and student presentations.
 STAFF PHRM 5500.
 Community-Based Pharmacy Outreach.
-3 hours, 2 hours lecture and 2 hours lab per week.
+3 hours.
+2 hours lecture and 2 hours lab per week.
 Prerequisite: Permission of department.
 A framework for implementing community-based programs in practice settings for health risk reduction.
 Emphasis will be placed on disease states and different target groups.
-WHITE, NICHOLS-ENGLISH AND BROOKS PfIRM 5980.
-Undergraduate Research Problem.
-1-3 hours.
+WHITE AND BROOKS PHRM 5980.
+Undergraduate Research Problem, 1-3 hours.
 Repeatable for a maximum of 12 hours credit.
 An introduction to research methods.
 A problem will be assigned, and the student will perform library and laboratory work and write up results.
 STAFF

-INFORMATION

-INFORMATION AND APPLICATION FORMS:
+INFORMATION INFORMATION AND APPLICATION FORMS:

-Office of the Dean College of Pharmacy The University of Georgia Athens, Georgia 30602 (706) 542-5278 Website: www.rx.uga.edu

-HOUSING FOR SINGLE STUDENTS:
+Office of the Dean College of Pharmacy The University of Georgia Athens, Georgia 30602 (706) 542 - 5278 Website: www.rx.uga.edu HOUSING FOR SINGLE STUDENTS: